 Italy: Italy has a unique way of classifying areas, with an A-E list.
 There are no restrictions for travel in those in List A and B; those on List C and D need either proof of vaccination, antigens from a past infection, or to take negative tests before arrival; and those on List E cannot enter for tourism reasons and must isolate for 10 days.

 Ireland: Ireland follows the EU traffic light system.
-Travelers from red-listed countries must quarantine for 14 days in a hotel, which can be shortened to five following a negative test, regardless of vaccination.
+Travelers from red-listed countries must quarantine for 14 days, which can be shortened to five following a negative test, regardless of vaccination.
 Those from non-red listed countries must also do this if they are unvaccinated or do not have antibodies, although if they do, they are exempt from all regulations other than the requirement to fill out a passenger location form.

 Latvia: Travel from EU, Schengen countries, and a list of approved countries are allowed so long as the traveler has proof of vaccination, antigens from a past infection, or takes a negative test prior to departure.
 Travelers from amber and red countries must self-isolate for 10 days.

 Lithuania: If the traveler is from an approved country, they can enter with a negative test or proof of antibodies, from either a vaccine or past infection.
 Other travelers from orange and red countries must quarantine for ten days, which can be reduced to seven following another negative test, unless fully vaccinated.
 The rules of this quarantine differ based on the point of departure, with some being allowed a few additional privileges.